enhance-dev/enhance-styles/v7/upgrade-v6-v7.md

 }
 ```

-Note that, since you’re now exporting a JavaScript object, property names don’t need to be quoted by default, and additional conventions such as comments and hanging commas can be used.
+Note that, since you’re now exporting a JavaScript object, property names don’t need to be quoted by default, and additional conventions such as comments and trailing commas can be used.

 ### Property structure and naming